DimitriLeandro/AI-Sound-FX-Emulation/jupyter/README.md

 ### 3) apply_original_effects.ipynb:

     This Jupyter Notebook aims to apply the original effects on the Guitar Chords v2 Dataset.
 Audio inputs: /datasets/guitar_chords_v2/preprocessed_original/audio_files/.
 Audio outputs: /datasets/guitar_chords_v2/fx/audio_files/.

+### 4) impulse_response_and_convolution.ipynb:

+    This Jupyter Notebook aims to generate an impulse response for each fx described in /datasets/guitar_chords_v2/fx/parameters.json and simulate them using convolutons.
+Audio inputs: /datasets/guitar_chords_v2/preprocessed_original/audio_files/ Outputs: /datasets/guitar_chords_v2/impulse_response_emulation/audio_files/

+### 5) compare_original_fx_with_ir_emulation.ipynb:

+    This Jupyter Notebook aims to compare the original fx results with the IR emulation results for each FX.
+The metrics used for comparison are described in this file.